Nigerians: Culture

 In Nigeria, more than fifty percent of Nigerians live in villages of two different types: the first type used by the Igbo, Ibibio and Tiv involves a collection of dispersed compounds while the second type used amongst the Hausa-Fulani, Yoruba, and Kanuri involves nuclei of compounds.
 These villages compose members of the ethnicity-related through ancestry as well as strangers who have been assimilated into the ethnicity.
 Since the time prior to colonisation to the present it has been a common practice of Nigeria's tribes to adopt strangers into the tribes.
 A male elder in the community commonly serves as a village chief or head.

 In the large cities of Nigeria, there is a substantial intermingling of Nigerians with foreigners, especially Europeans, Lebanese, and Indians.
 The economic importance of Nigeria's cities has resulted in migrations of people from their traditional ethnic or cultural homeland to cities outside those territories.
 Igbo, Hausa-Fulani and Ibibio people have commonly migrated to Lagos and many southerners migrate to the north to trade or work while a number of northern seasonal workers and small-scale entrepreneurs go to the south.

 Religions

-There are two main religions in Nigeria, which are Christianity and Islam, they have both made significant impact on the making of African societies, and played significant roles in such a multi-religious country like Nigeria.
+There are two main religions in Nigeria, which are Islam and Christianity, they have both made significant impact on the making of African societies, and played significant roles in such a multi-religious country like Nigeria.
 There are also other religions practised in Nigeria.